President and CEO

 Gupta began her legal career as an attorney at the NAACP Legal Defense & Educational Fund, where she successfully led the effort to overturn the wrongful drug convictions of 38 individuals in Tulia, Texas, who were ultimately pardoned by Governor Rick Perry.
 She then helped negotiate a $6 million settlement on behalf of her clients.
 She also consulted with European civil society organizations working to advance the rights of the Roma.

-She is married to Chinh Q. Le and they have two young sons.
+She is married to Chinh Q. Le, legal director of the Legal Aid Society of the District of Columbia, and has two young sons.